OfferUp – Where is my money?

 Challenge 2: Lack of content resources

 Now I know the complexity behind this project.
 The other challenge was we didn’t have a content writer in our team.
-From what I learned from CX team, it’s very important to explain the process in user’s lauguage, not using existing techinical terms.
+But it’s very important to explain the process in the user’s language, not using existing technical terms.
+This is quite challenging for me as a non-native speaker.
 Without any resource of content strategist, I took 3 actions:

 - Worked with PM, UX leads, CX program manager, and UX research intern to run content review.